-Fifth-The order which will be followed in the attack will be as follows: The sharpshooters of Tondo and Santa Ana will begin the attack from without, and these shots will be the signal for the
+Fifth-The order which will be followed in the attack will be as follows: The sharpshooters of Tondo and Santa Ana will begin the attack from without, and these shots will be the signal for the their duty.

-Sampaloc to go out into the street and do their duty.
 Those of Paco, Ermita and Malate, Santa Cruz and San Miguel will not start out until 12 o'clock unless they see their companions need assistance.

 Sixth-The militia will start out at 3 o'clock in the morning.
 If all do their duty our revenge will be complete.
-Brothers, Europe contemplates us.
+Brothers.
+Europe contemplates us.
 We know how to die as men, shedding our blood in defense of the liberty of our country.
 Death to the tyrants; war without quarter to the false Americans, who have deceived us!
 Either independence or death.